PettAI (AIP) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 PettAI Historical Price

-According to the latest data gathered on PettAI live price page, the current price of PettAI is 0.00191647USD.
-The circulating supply of PettAI(AIP) is 220.31M AIP , giving it a market capitalization of $422.01K.
+According to the latest data gathered on PettAI live price page, the current price of PettAI is 0.00248892USD.
+The circulating supply of PettAI(AIP) is 230.94M AIP , giving it a market capitalization of $554.02K.

 The PettAI Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of AIP based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.